jhamman/jhamman.github.io/software.markdown

 ---

 #### Pangeo
 [Pangeo](https://pangeo.io) is a community effort for big data in the geosciences.
 As part of this effort, we are bringing together the a collection of Python tools, including Xarray, Dask, and Jupyter to facilitate highly scalable data analytics on large geoscientific datasets.
-I am one of the cofounders of the Pangeo project and sit on the [Pangeo Steering Council](https://github.com/pangeo-data/governance).
+I am one of the co-founders of the Pangeo project and sit on the [Pangeo Steering Council](https://github.com/pangeo-data/governance).

 #### Xarray